philbertshea/tp/docs/UserGuide.md

 * The `FILE_PATH` can either be relative to the current application OR be a full file path.
 * The FILE_PATH must end either in a `<filename>.csv` or `<filename>.json`

+Examples:
+* `export -f ./data/test.csv` Exports the current data as a CSV file into the path ./data/test.csv
+* `export -f /Users/user_name/Desktop/data.json` Exports the current data as a JSON file into the Desktop under data.json

 #### 2. Using the UI:

 1. On the toolbar, go to Files > Export Data...